Master of Science in Marriage and Family Therapy

 Tuition and Affordability

 The full tuition for Fuller’s MSMFT degree is the same for both Pasadena and Arizona.
 For Pasadena students who choose additional coursework to fulfill out-of-state requirements or requirements for the Professional Clinical Counselor license (LPCC), additional tuition will apply.
-Incoming students are eligible to apply for the Charles E. Fuller Annual Scholarship and will be considered for the merit-based Vermeer Scholarship.
+Incoming students are eligible for the Charles E. Fuller Annual Scholarship and will be considered for the merit-based Vermeer Scholarship.
 Arizona-based scholarships are also available for Arizona students.
-Continuing students are eligible to apply for the Charles E. Fuller Scholarship as well as a number of additional scholarships.
+Continuing students are eligible for the Charles E. Fuller Scholarship as well as a number of additional scholarships.

 Faculty are closely involved in students’ clinical training, offering weekly clinical supervision or consultation.
 All students have access to a broad range of practicum options through our dozens of site connections.
 Whatever your passion, you’ll find a placement to help equip you for your career.